 - 2021 Sportsman – Tom Beuglas of Loganville, GA

 The event was rightfully concluded with the Ladies Choice Award that went to a beautiful Convertible 1972 Corvette.
-Kudos to Chapter President Tom Beuglas and his team for putting on a well-organized judging meet in a great location.
+Kudos to Chapter President Tom Beuglas and his team for putting on a well-organized judging meeting in a great location.

 Here are some photos from the 2021 NCRS Southeast Chapter Meet